So what? Who cares? – The art of being relevant

 Try it for yourself!
 Next time you are reading a white paper or a marketing brochure or an RFI/RFP/Proposal or even a newspaper article (especially a newspaper article!!), check each of the points made: Do they pass the “So what?
 Who cares?” test?
 If not, they are irrelevant waffle and should not be there or they are valid points which should be articulated differently.
 I promise you, it will make for much clearer, concise and effective communication.

-I am an ECM Strategist, Social Media explorer and amateur photographer.
-Professionally, I have been involved with Document Management, Process Management and ECM for the last 20+ years.
-I work for IBM Software, although the views here are my own and not those of my employer.
+I am a Software Strategist, Social Media explorer and Photographer.
+Professionally, I have been involved with Document Management, Process Management and Content Management for the last 20+ years.
+The views here are my own and not those of my employer.

 You can also find me at: